-‘A building that will be able to house the world’ Nick Tyler, Chadwick Professor of Engineering and Director of UCL Centre for Transport Studies
+‘A building to house the world!’
+Nick Tyler, Chadwick Professor of Engineering and Director of University College London's Centre for Transport Studies